shanegibbs/dragon-gen/docs/value-system.md

 ## Value Compatibility

-Values can create compatibility or conflict between dragons:
+Values can create compatibility or conflict between dragons, but these are discovered through communication:

 ### Complementary Values
 - **Honor + Tradition**: Both value respect for established principles